Dabigatran (By mouth)

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep this medicine in the original container.
 Do not store it in pill boxes or organizers.

-- Use each bottle of this medicine within 4 months after it is opened.
+- Open only 1 bottle of this medicine at a time.
+Use each bottle within 4 months after it is opened.

 Drugs and Foods to Avoid:

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, a prosthetic heart valve, or a history of bleeding problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease or a history of bleeding problems, stomach ulcers, spinal problems, or have had surgery on your spine.

 - Do not stop using this medicine without asking your doctor.
-You have a higher risk of stroke if you suddenly stop using this medicine.
+Your risk of stroke is higher if you suddenly stop using this medicine.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 You may need to stop using this medicine several days before you have surgery or medical tests.